Bread & Roses 2025/2

 Young and queer since the sixties

-Poster issued in 1935 by the Belgian Workers' Party (BWP) and the Trade Union Committee of Belgium (SKB) for the parliamentary elections
+Poster issued in 1935 by the Belgian Workers' Party (BWP) and the Belgian Trade Union Commission (SKB) for the parliamentary elections

-Imprimerie Coopérative Ouvrière (printer); National Action Bureau for the Brussels Labour Plan, BWP, Trade Union Commission of Belgium
+Imprimerie Coopérative Ouvrière (printer); National Action Bureau for the Brussels Labor Plan, BWP, Trade Union Commission of Belgium

 60 years of migration, 30 years of connection

-What drove the first founders of ethnic-cultural associations, and what drives the younger generations now?
-In honor of sixty years of migration, this book aims to provide an insight into the association life of people with migration roots, through interviews with board members from the Bindus vzw network.
+What motivated the first founders of ethnic-cultural associations, and what drives the younger generations today?
+To commemorate sixty years of migration, this book aims to offer insights into the community life of people with migration roots, through interviews with board members from the Bindus vzw network.

 Anyone who thought that migrants, even during their early years in our country, did nothing more than work is mistaken.
 In the words of the Swiss writer Max Frisch: